This post may contain affiliate links via Amazon's affiliate advertising program. See privacy policy

 - Stick to fresh, frozen strawberries are a hassle.
 When they defrost they add a lot of liquid to the cream.

-If you make this quick and easy Mexican Strawberries and Cream recipe please come back and leave me a comment below with your feedback.
+If you make this quick and easy traditional Mexican dessert recipe please come back and leave me a comment below with your feedback.
 Definitely take a photo of the dish and be sure to tag #foodfidelity so that I can see them.

 You can also keep up with my food exploits as well as original recipes!
 You can find me on Instagram, Facebook, Twitter, and Pinterest.
 If you like any of the music you find on the site, visit me at Spotify to find curated monthly playlists.